NCAS-CMS/cms-website/_unified-model/pptransfer-globus.md

 JASMIN will be retiring the current gridftp server (gridftp1.jasmin.ac.uk) in December 2024.
 This means that everyone will need to use [Globus](https://docs.globus.org/) for data transfers between ARCHER2 and JASMIN.

-There is some initial setup to do, including authenticating to the ARCHER2 and JASMIN Globus endpoints.
+There is some initial setup to do, including authenticating to the ARCHER2 and JASMIN Globus endpoints (collections).
 As with gridftp authentication certificates are only valid for 30 days.
 This means you will need to manually re-authenticate every 30 days to allow transfers to continue.

-The following instructions show how to setup Globus, authenticate to ARCHER2 and JASMIN endpoints, and modify a suite to run the `pptransfer` task on the ARCHER2 serial nodes to push the data across to JASMIN from ARCHER2 `/work` disk.
+The following instructions show how to register for and setup Globus, as well as authenticate to the ARCHER2 and JASMIN endpoints.

 Further information on Globus, including how to setup up one-off data transfers can be found here: https://docs.globus.org/